 Erythromer, emergency blood powder

-This philosophy led to the birth of Erythromer, an artificial blood cell with a particular "donut" shape that contains a nanometer-sized container with purified hemoglobin.
-Unlike traditional donated blood, Erythromer can be frozen, stored for a long time at room temperature and used on patients of any blood group.
-In the intentions of its creators you can keep a container with Erythromer powder and in case of emergency add water to obtain an "emergency blood" to keep patients alive on the way to the hospital by ambulance.
+This philosophy led to the birth of Erythromer, an artificial blood cell with a particular "donut" shape that contains a nanometric-sized container with purified hemoglobin.
+Unlike traditional donated blood, Erythromer can be frozen, stored for a long time at room temperature and used on patients of any blood type.
+According to the intentions of its creators, it is possible to keep a container with Erythromer powder and in case of emergency add water to obtain "emergency blood" to keep patients alive on the journey by ambulance to the hospital.

 In other words, it is not real blood, it does not have the capabilities of real blood, but it does a necessary job for a limited time, and in this it is very useful.

-The tests on mice have been fully successful and those on rabbits are now underway: before the tests on humans, tests on larger animals will be necessary and subsequently on primates.
+The tests on mice were completely successful and tests on rabbits are now underway: before tests on humans, tests will be necessary on larger animals and subsequently on primates.

 Synthoplate

-Other laboratories have focused on imitating the functions of platelets, which are necessary to avoid bleeding in the event of an accident.
-Materials engineer Erin Lavik is developing a synthetic polymer nanostructure that "collaborates" with platelets to accelerate and improve their performance.
+Other laboratories have focused on imitating the functions of platelets, which are necessary to avoid bleeding out in the event of an accident.
+Materials engineer Erin Lavik is developing a synthetic polymer nanostructure that “works” with platelets to accelerate and improve their performance.

 In 2016, State University's Sen Gupta co-founded biotechnology startup Haima Therapeutics, which developed a platelet surrogate, Synthoplate, currently undergoing animal testing.
 Sen Gupta hopes that safety and toxicity assessments will enable his creation to get the go-ahead from the FDA in two to three years.